unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 icon: shield-lock
 ---

-# GliNet Router Hardening
+# GL.iNet Router Hardening
 ---
 !!!
 This guide applies to firmware version v4.5.19 - There might be differences between older versions.
 Also some of these changes may be removed during an update, so make sure to check these (mainly applies to direct config file changes).
+For this demonstration, I used the GL.iNet GL-A1300.
 !!!

-The GliNet travel routes are quite useful, not only because they are small, but also because they support a wide range of addons like AdGuard or Wireguard.
+The GL.iNet travel routes are quite useful, not only because they are small, but also because they support a wide range of addons like AdGuard or Wireguard.

 While these routers are nice to travel with, there are some settings which can improve security on these devices.

-This is not an exhaustive list, but something I noticed while toying with this router for a bit:
+This is not an exhaustive list, but something I noticed while toying around with this router for a bit:
 1. Harden the webserver
-2. HTTPS on AdGuard
+2. Enable HTTPS on AdGuard
-3. Fix cookies
+3. Fixing insecure cookies

 ## Harden the webserver
 After the login, we navigate to the security page and enable the toggle `Force HTTPS`.
 This causes nginx to reboot and we have to log in again.
 Since we are already in the security page, we may disable all `Remote Access Control` settings, unless required.

 ![Forcing HTTPS](../assets/glinet_force_https.png)

-Next we take a look at the TLS protocols nginx enables on this device.
-For this we take a look at `/etc/nginx/conf.d/gl.conf`:
+Next we take a look at the TLS protocols.
+The nginx configuration file for this router is located at `/etc/nginx/conf.d/gl.conf`:

 ```conf #11
 # ...SNIP